The Washington Post

-The Washington Post (locally known as The Post and, informally, WaPo or WP) is an American daily newspaper published in Washington, D.C.
-It is the most widely circulated newspaper in the Washington metropolitan area and has a national audience.
-In 2023, the Post had 130,000 print subscribers and 2.5 million digital subscribers, both of which were the third-largest among American newspapers after The New York Times and The Wall Street Journal.
-In 2025, the number of print subscribers had declined to below 100,000 for the first time in 55 years.
+The Washington Post is an American daily newspaper published in Washington, D.C.
+It is the most widely circulated newspaper in the Washington metropolitan area and is considered a newspaper of record in the United States.
+In 2023, the Post had 130,000 print subscribers and 2.5 million digital subscribers, both ranking third among American newspapers after The New York Times and The Wall Street Journal.
+In 2025, the number of print subscribers sank below 100,000 for the first time in 55 years.

-The Post was founded in 1877.
-In its early years, it went through several owners and struggled both financially and editorially.
-In 1933, financier Eugene Meyer purchased it out of bankruptcy and revived its health and reputation; this work was continued by his successors Katharine and Phil Graham, Meyer's daughter and son-in-law, respectively, who bought out several rival publications.
+Locally known as The Post and informally as WaPo or WP, the paper was founded in 1877.
+In its early years, it went through several owners and struggled financially and editorially.
+In 1933, financier Eugene Meyer purchased it out of bankruptcy and revived its health and reputation; his successors Katharine and Phil Graham, Meyer's daughter and son-in-law, bought out several rival publications and continued this work.
 The Posts 1971 printing of the Pentagon Papers helped spur opposition to the Vietnam War.
 Reporters Bob Woodward and Carl Bernstein led the investigation into the break-in at the Democratic National Committee, which developed into the Watergate scandal and the 1974 resignation of President Richard Nixon.
 In October 2013, the Graham family sold the newspaper to Nash Holdings, a holding company owned by Jeff Bezos, for million.

-The newspaper has won the Pulitzer Prize 76 times for its work, the second-most of any publication after The New York Times.
-It is considered a newspaper of record in the U.S. Washington Post journalists have received 18 Nieman Fellowships and 368 White House News Photographers Association awards.
-The paper is well known for its political reporting in the U.S., and it is one of the few remaining American newspapers to operate foreign bureaus, with international breaking news hubs in London and Seoul.
+The newspaper has won 76 Pulitzer Prizes, second only to The New York Times.
+Washington Post journalists have received 18 Nieman Fellowships and 368 White House News Photographers Association awards.
+Well-known for its political reporting in the U.S., it is one of the few American newspapers that still operate foreign bureaus, with international breaking news hubs in London and Seoul.